Website Refresh vs. Rebuild: Which Do You Need?

 Finally, people often find they need an overhaul when they add an eCommerce platform to their site.
 There is a lot that goes into putting a store on a website, including payment processing, inventory management and making sure it’s secure.
 Even adding something as seemingly simple as a search service can require developers to get under the hood and make some major changes.
 All of these examples require code-level work and is not something you should DIY.

 The answer to this question comes down to performance.
 If you don’t love the way your site looks, but it’s functioning exactly as it needs to, then you are most likely looking at a refresh.
 A refresh is going to be faster and less costly than a full rebuild since it is just updating cosmetic elements.
-Your main cost here will most likely be for the new look to be designed and implemented.
+Your main cost here will most likely be a designer who is creating the new look.

 If your website’s issues go beyond just looking outdated, then it is time for a rebuild.
 This is a lengthier and more expensive process than a refresh but at the other end of it, you will essentially have a brand new website that looks great and does everything you and your customers need it to.